tub78/CentralizedVCS/README.md

 : "To introduce a little terminology, the .hg directory is the “real” repository, and all of the files and directories that coexist with it are said to live in the working directory.
 An easy way to remember the distinction is that the repository contains the history of your project, while the working directory contains a snapshot of your project at a particular point in history." [[quote][a-tour-of-mercurial-the-basics]]

 Hg Init
-: Create a fresh repository.
-Fails when an existing repository exists in the working directory.
+: Create a fresh repo.
+Fails when an existing repo exists in the working directory.

 Hg Manifest
 : List files currently in repo